elmahio/documentation/docs/logging-to-elmah-io-from-a-running-website-on-azure.md

+---
+title: Logging to elmah.io from a running website on Azure
+description: Using the elmah.io Site Extension for Azure App Services, error logging can be added to an already running website on Azure.
+Learn how.
+---

 # Logging to elmah.io from a running website on Azure

 > Adding elmah.io on a running website isn't the recommended way to install.
 It should be used if you are unable to deploy a new version only.